ivamgf/SAE-Desafia-Front-end/README.md

 > npm install -g @ angular / cli

-### 4-To compile the project the following command should be typed in the terminal:
+4-To compile the project the following command should be typed in the terminal:
 > ng serves --open

+5-To finalize the project it is necessary to use the following in the terminal:
+> Ctrl + c

 ### Note:
 The following version of the application has the following errors checked in Unit, Integration and Cross Browser tests: